enricrabasseda/DILabHelmholtzOrganoid/data/README.md

         |---...
 ```

- The `metadata.json` file contains all the information for every instance of the dataset: framing boxes, path of image and corresponding mask and dataset split.
+ The `metadata.json` file contains all the information for every instance of the dataset: framing boxes, path of organoid's image, corresponding mask and dataset split.

 ### Private dataset generation